Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallCongrats.md

 Now that our Node installation is complete; as stated in our final instructions on our Node, we need to make sure we have:

 - Communicated our newly created `nodeid` to Constellation Network Admins (most likely method is through the Constellation Network Lattice Support or Discord channels).
-- We will need to collateralize our Node with the necessary amount of **`$DAG`** or the token of your Metagraph, based on their requirements.
+- We will need to collateralize our Node with the necessary amount of **`$DAG`** or the token of your metagraph, based on their requirements.

 Once we have completed these two important steps, we will wait for the `seed list` to be updated, obtain a `True` from the [check_seedlist](/validate/automated/nodectlCommands#check_seedlist) command, and then we can [restart](/validate/automated/nodectlCommands#restart) our Node to join the network.